w3f/Grants-Program/applications/OpenSquare-offchain-voting.md

 - We have to call polkadot.js extension to sign the voting/poll, and some discussion messages.
 - About voting power, since Polkadot/Kusama have proxy accounts, so we have to support proxy account vote on behalf of the original one.
 - In this proposal, we will implement `balance of account` and `quadratic balance of account` strategies for Polkadot and Kusama.
 It means if Alice's balance is 100 at one chain height, her voting power will be 100 and 10 by these 2 strategies.
-- We have a partnership with [Crust](https://crust.network/), and we many store data to IPFS through [decoo](https://decoo.io/) that crust granted.
+- We have a partnership with [Crust](https://crust.network/), and we may store data to IPFS through [decoo](https://decoo.io/) that crust granted.

 ### Ecosystem Fit
 - Providing off-chain voting/polls to help token holders/community members engage more in ecosystem building.